vineet-sharda/LogReader/README.md

 # Log Reader
 "A few-weekend project"

-Log files usually have logs which are mostly similar.
+Log files usually have thousands of logs, which are mostly similar.
+Sifting through them is time consuming.
 This reader can
  - read multiple log files
  - aggregate similar errors
  - export results to csv file